containers/podman-desktop/website/docs/Installation/linux-install.md

 #### Procedure

-1. Assert the Flathub repository is enabled, and add it if required:
+1. Verify the Flathub repository is enabled, and add it if required:

     ```shell
     $ flatpak remote-add --if-not-exists --user flathub https://flathub.org/repo/flathub.flatpakrepo